lydiatroup/workshop/Nieves.md

 ## Response to Nieves

+Nieves et al. use the random forests model to predict population glovally.
+The Random Forest works by creating a number of decision trees to predict a certain variable.
+The decision tree is then applied to the data and the accuracy of it is measured.
+Then the weaker, less accurate trees are combined and improved, to create stronger, more accurate trees.
+In this paper, the RF model was used to model population density in low and low-middle income countries, and then applied to the census population units which were then redistributed using dasymetric modeling to estimate population counts.

+  Dasymetric modeling provides important insights about the relationship between population and covariates.
+Daysymetric population allocation works to redistribute census population amounts into regions based on the predicted population densities found using the Random Forests model.

+  This study found that globaly, covariates related to urban areas and topographic features were consistently the most important when comparing where people live.
+Additionally, there were some variations across regions.
+For example in central america non-residential land use covariates were found to be more important than the rivers/water/waterbodies covariates.

 notes from Reading:
 population increases in less developed countries  -> high rates internal/international migration. changes in spatial dist of pop = need more accurate high resolution spatial population maps for public health, policy, sustainability